 Staff Sergeant Ysmael R. Villegas did not come back.

 On this day, here to honor him are: Childhood friends.
 Five of his sisters and one brother.
 Elected officials and politicians, and former neighbors.
 Students from the middle school named after him read an essay about Villegas' life, including the exact details of his bravery in battle, and performed the jitterbug to Glenn Miller, his favorite band.

 His sister Rafaela's recollections: He loved Mutt & Jeff comics, had posters of Glenn Miller and Harry James orchestras hanging in his bedroom, and at the dances, girls loved to partner with "Smiley," who always wore a white carnation.
 Everyone remembers his lime green 1937 Buick, which he proudly named The Green Hornet.

 Andrew Melendrez was sent back to the front after he got the letter about Smiley's death.
-When Melendrez returned to Casa Blanca, he married Beatrice.
+When Melendrez returned to Casa Blanca, he married Helen.